View the Campuswide Strategic Plan→

 Metrics:

-• Tracking turnover rates at every job level
+- Tracking turnover and retention rates at every job level

 Actions:

-• Communicate all open positions in the Office of the Provost to current staff
+- Communicate all open positions in the Office of the Provost to current staff. (implemented and ongoing)

-• Require all staff members who participate in interviews as part of the hiring process to complete Unconscious Bias in Hiring training (annually)
+- Encourage all staff members who participate in interviews as part of the hiring process to complete Unconscious Bias in Hiring training. (implemented and ongoing)

-• Provide all staff (including new hires during onboarding) with updated information about U-M mechanisms to raise concerns, as well as resources available to assist in conflict resolution
+- Provide all staff (including new hires during onboarding) with updated information about U-M mechanisms to raise concerns, as well as resources available to assist in conflict resolution. (implemented and ongoing)

 Strategic Objective 2: